TheoWinterhalter/phd-thesis/README.md

 and https://fonts.google.com/specimen/Fira+Mono.
 You also need Symbola because I use it as a fallback for some special unicode characters.
+I also now use DejaVu Sans as another fallback font.

 ## Compilation